-- · Configure your blocks

-- Make connections between your blocks

-- Generate your SmartDesign

-- This step generates the HDL and testbench files required to proceed with Synthesis and Simulation.

-- View a Memory Map The memory map shows the different subsystems of your design, where a subsystem is any independent bus structure with a Master and Slave peripheral attached.
+- Configure your blocks - Make connections between your blocks - Run Design-Rule-Checks (DRCs) before component generation - Generate your SmartDesign Component - This step generates the HDL and testbench files required to proceed with Synthesis and Simulation. - View a Memory Map The memory map shows the different subsystems of your design, where a subsystem is any independent bus structure with a Master and Slave peripheral attached.